 - Provide copies of previous appraisals

-These are just the tips for a general home appraisal.
+These are just the tips for a general home appraisal checklist.
 If you are thinking of a home appraisal for refinance, there are other additional factors you may have to be mindful of.

 If you are applying for loans from government agencies, know that the appraisal process is stricter.
 An example is the FHA appraisal because they base their standards set by the US Department of Housing and Urban Development.
 If you or your spouse are veterans, a VA loan also requires a VA appraiser to assess your home value and determine if it passes their minimum property requirement.